36 Best Amazon Prime Benefits to Use in 2021

 Prime for Students

-Should normal return and your kids are physically back at college, here comes Amazon Prime Student, just right for sitting around the dorm room and streaming the highly anticipated next installment of Stranger Things or Coming 2 America and other just-released films, during study breaks.
+With the kids back at college, here comes Amazon Prime Student, just right for sitting around the dorm room and streaming the highly anticipated next installment of Stranger Things or just-released Amazon Prime films, during study breaks.
 It's free for the first six months with a legit ".edu" school email address (along with proof you’re actually taking at least one class; maybe not going to class, but taking it).
-The one-time-only free trial includes free two-day Prime shipping (ramen noodles and Doritos don't buy themselves), free same-day pickup, unlimited movie streaming, access to Amazon Music Unlimited for the bargain price of 99 cents per month, and more.
+The one-time-only free trial includes free two-day Prime shipping, free same-day pickup, unlimited movie streaming, access to Amazon Music Unlimited for the bargain price of 99 cents per month, and more.
 After six months it costs $6.49 a month or the less-expensive $59 a year for Prime Student.
 Oh, and you can buy textbooks on the cheap, if textbooks are your jam.
-Plus many, many more essentials for students.
+Plus ramen and Doritos, of course.

 Free Books, Magazines, Audiobooks